MCMLXXXIV/PFO_Tools/README.md

 - [ ] figure out how to and add a proper "make test" target
 - [ ] make the Bank output more readable
 - [ ] make the skipping statements more readable
+- [ ] Add verbosity flag to trim down the output

-- [ ] Clarify the cost output by not showing quantities for things that don't combine - like Feats or "Items"
+- [x] Clarify the cost output by not showing quantities for things that don't combine - like Feats or "Items"
 - [x] Make the OfficialData a singleton and
   - [x] remove the OfficialData arg from the planners
 - [x] Work on Supply implementation